-Please click here to download the 9 month developmental assesment form that you will need to complete and bring with you to your child's appointment.
+Please click here to download the 9 month developmental assessment form that you will need to complete and bring with you to your child's appointment.
 Due to copyright laws the forms are password protected, the password is child.

 Milk - Human milk and/or commercially prepared formula are still required.
 Although your infant may be less interested in the breast or bottle as solids are introduced, she should be drinking around twenty-four ounces per day.
 Try to introduce a cup before the age of one.
 It is best if your infant is weaned off the bottle by twelve to fifteen months.

 Solids - By nine months your infant should be eating a variety of pureed foods including cereals, fruits, vegetables, and meats.
 These should be given as three meals a day and on a regular schedule.
 Be sure to avoid those foods mentioned in our feeding handout.

 Finger Foods - Finger foods will be of interest to your baby as hand-eye coordination develops.
 These finger foods should be small and soft to avoid choking.
 Do not give your baby foods that could cause choking, such as nuts, popcorn, carrot sticks, whole grapes, raisins, whole beans, hard candy, tough meat, hot dogs or chunks of peanut butter.

 The American Academy of Pediatrics recommends supplementing exclusively breastfed babies with vitamin D. One such supplement, Poly-vi-sol, can be purchased over the counter; give one dropperful daily.
 Nursing mothers should continue their prenatal vitamins.
 Formula fed infants receive adequate vitamin supplement from commercially prepared formula.